 First, you’ll be editing and proofing the book.
 Word has a function called ‘Track Changes’ under the Review menu.

 Track Changes creates a column on the right side of the document, listing any edits performed.
 This includes deleting or adding text, updating any existing text, new formatting, and provides the opportunity for in document notation.
 The notes (called ‘Comments’) allow you and your editors/proofreaders to make changes and have a conversation within the document, without making anything permanent.
-The file will be a true living document, and the flow of ideas can run back and forth until you settle on phrasing, organization, and other elements of the manuscripts design.
-If you like a change, or have acted on a comment, they can be ‘Accepted’ to remove them from the running list of Track Changes and keep the interface nice and clean.
+The file will be a true living document, and the flow of ideas can run back and forth until you settle on phrasing, organization, and other elements of the design of the manuscript.
+If you like a change or have acted on a comment, they can be ‘Accepted’ to remove them from the running list of Track Changes and keep the interface nice and clean.

 Once you’ve got the editing done and you’re happy with the text, you’ll move on to the layout and design of the pages.
 This is the second piece of MS Word that brings a great deal of control and flexibility to your document.